knvsl/chrome-skincare-extension/README.md

 `img` Icon images

 `js`

-`background.js` background script sets up context menus and fetches the data
+`background.js` Background script sets up context menus and fetches the data
 `dashboard.js` Setup event handlers for the dashboard links and activate them on enter
 `ingredients.js` Parse ingredients text and search against the data